|Saint Joseph Abbey Church in St. Benedict, Louisiana|

 Life in the monastery followed a trajectory.
 And there were different stages of my life there.
-Depending on how you count the years, I was first a seminary student, then a novice, then a monk in temporary vows, then a monk in solemn vows - all for a total of ten years.
+Depending on how you count the years, I was first a seminary student - I was called a scholastic.
+Then I was a postulant, then a novice, then a monk in temporary vows, then a monk in solemn vows - all for a total of ten years.

 I had just graduated from high school when I joined the seminary.
 It's crazy to think that was twenty years ago.
 In May, I am going to Louisiana to celebrate my high school reunion.
 But I probably won't visit the abbey where I gave ten years of my life - formative years (if you want to put it that way.)